SirFelingthon/Python-Interpreter/README.md

 <ins>**Commands**</ins>:
 - **PUSH** ***-number-***: pushes the ***-number-*** into the Stack
 - **POP**: removes the top value of the stack and prints into the terminal
-- **ADD**: adds the 2 uppest values of the stack, removes them and pushes the outcome to the stack
+- **ADD**: adds the 2 highest values of the stack, removes them and pushes the outcome to the stack
-- **SUB**: subs the 2 uppest values of the stack, removes them and pushes the outcome to the stack
+- **SUB**: subs the 2 highest values of the stack, removes them and pushes the outcome to the stack
 - **PRINT** ***-string-***: prints the ***-string-*** to the python terminal
 - **READ**: reads integer input in the python terminal and pushes it to the stack
 - **JUMP.EQ.0** ***-funcName-***: if the top value of the stack is equal to 0, runs the function with the corresponding ***-funcName-***, else runs the following code